faisalahmedsifat/Course-Notes/CSE425/final_prep.md

         - Disadvantage: Inefficient, because all attributes are dynamic; Loss of error detection.

 5. What do you mean by scope of variable? differentiate between global and local variable.

+    Answer:

+    **Scope of variable**: The **scope** of a variable is the range of statements in which the variable is visible.

+    **Local variable**: A variable is local in a program unit or block if it is declared there.

+    **Global variable**: Global variables are a special category of nonlocal variables.
+The nonlocal variables of a program unit are those that are visible in the unit but not declared there.

 6. What are the primitive data types?
 Explain the IEEE floating point standard 754.
 7. Explain different types of strings in different languages with the string operation.
 8. Explain different ty[es of enumarated data types with example.